FOR INDUSTRY - Industrial Affiliates Programs

 - What indirect costs are applied to Affiliates funds?

 - Affiliates funds are subject to the same infrastructure charge that applies to gifts to the University, which is currently 8%.

 - Do all Stanford Affiliates Programs provide agreements to sign?

 - No. No agreement is required by the University.
 Many Programs provide program information on their websites and send only an invoice to members.
 However, some Affiliate programs do provide agreements for signature.

 - Company officials sign.
 For Stanford, ICO signs Affiliates agreements, as does the cognizant Dean from the School.
 The Affiliate Program director also may sign.

 - What kinds of Affiliates Programs are available?

-- Stanford has a wide variety of Affiliates Programs, ranging from long term Programs in Earth Sciences such as the Rock Fracture Project, to new Programs such as the Pervasive Parallelism Lab in Engineering.
-Please click here for a current list of Affiliates Programs.
+- Stanford has a wide variety of Affiliates Programs, ranging from long-term Programs in Earth Sciences such as the Stanford Center for Reservoir Forecasting (SCRF), to new Programs such as the Institute for Computational & Mathematical Engineering (ICME).
+Each program has a website at Stanford.